Kevinjchang98/CS5021-Project-React/README.md

     });

 You'll need to update the link to your database in the GetQuery.jsx file's Axios.get() function as well.

+You can then use the credentials and connection information to connect to the ClearDB server from MySQL Workbench and run your dump file to recreate your database on ClearDB.
 ## Node.js
 Go to Settings > Buildpacks and add "https://github.com/timanovsky/subdir-heroku-buildpack.git" as a buildpack.
 Drag to be first/before heroku/nodejs